ashutoshmjain/gita/src/mathuraChap07.md

 </div>

-At that moment with `Matsya`, `Maharishi` saw himself through her eyes.
-Though it was a brief meetup, and unplanned — she was neither educated nor elite — but she was an embodiment of a commoner's hopes from the highest order of human wisdom.
+Walking back to `Ashrama`, `Maharishi` thought about the boat ride.
+At that moment with `Matsya`, when he blessed her, he felt as if he saw himself through her eyes.
+Though she was neither educated nor elite — but she was an embodiment of a commoner's hopes from the highest order of human wisdom.
 One who knew nothing to one who knew it all.
 Her purity and intelligence acted like an untainted  mirror to `Maharish's` soul.
 He saw in her vantage the path he was on and what masses expected him to accomplish.
 They expected him not to win arguments with other `Yogies`, or to burn the `Rakshsas` to revenge his clan.
 They rather wanted him to pave a “path to peace” for the commoners.
 Because while the elite class of `Naad Yogies` were busy solving greater problems, the masses suffered the untold miseries of life that never featured in any narrative - old or new.

 He saw he must rise to make a difference in the lives of ordinary people, and being the sole heir of `Bramhrishi` - the keeper of knowledge — that was his destiny.
 He must rise above the never-ending conflicts, and the petty prejudices of his own class, and must indulge in actions that the masses expected him to render.
 He understood the idea of `Karm Yoga` though it was still beyond articulation.
 He also felt the extreme weight of the responsibility he retained, for the privileges of being `Vaśiṣṭha's` grandson must be paid back to the realm.